Athens, Georgia Car Accident Lawyer

 After you file your claim, the other party’s insurance provider will contact you and offer you a settlement amount.
 Do not accept it without first discussing it with your Georgia accident lawyer, do not agree to make any statements about the case, and do not say anything about the accident that is not an objective, neutral fact.

 For example, you can confirm that you were involved in a car accident at a specific intersection on a specific date.
 But if you are asked specific details about your own speed or what you remember seeing in the moments before the accident, declined to make a statement.

 It is also important that you avoid exaggerating your injury in discussions with anybody, whether that is your Georgia auto accident lawyer, your doctor, the insurance provider, or the court.
 If you are caught lying, your claim could be dismissed.
 Lying about an injury to recover compensation is insurance fraud.

 You should avoid waiting to take action.
 As soon as you can after the accident, get a medical diagnosis and start treatment for your injury.
 Then, start working with a skilled personal injury lawyer.
-Be proactive at every stage of your claim’s progress because this will increase your chance of recovering a fair compensation package.
+Be proactive at every stage of your claim’s progress because this will increase your chance of recovering the compensation you deserve.

 Work with an Experienced Georgia Car Accident Lawyer

 When you are suffering from a car accident injury you have the right to pursue monetary compensation for your damages through a personal injury claim.
 The most effective way to pursue these damages is to work with an experienced Athens, Georgia accident attorney who can be your advocate.

 Contact our team online or call Blasingame, Burch, Garrard & Ashley, P.C. at (706) 354-4000 today to set up your free legal consultation.